 - The QR code must redirect users to the correct landing page or form.

 - Make sure it has relevant content per the call-to-action used.
 Redirecting users to different content will just backfire – the user won’t return.

 - Your QR codes must be compatible with all major operating systems.

 It has never been easier to employ QR codes in email marketing to improve email lists than using QR codes.
 Make sure to follow the aforementioned steps to reach your email marketing to its full potential and success.

-For more information about how you can use QR codes for your email marketing, you can contact us directly.
+For more information about how you can use QR codes for your email marketing, you can contact us on our website.